 The Mariel boatlift has faded to a bad memory.
 Jimmy Carter was president when Cuba gifted us with boatloads of refugees.
 Now Barack Obama is about to repeat the same mistake with two big exceptions: this time we are inviting trouble in and we have good reason to fear the results.

 Too many on Capitol Hill are still afraid to admit what is so horribly wrong with John Kerry’s Iran deal.
 The forced urgency is suspicious enough, considering that we have worried about Iran’s nuclear ambitions for decades, a lot longer than the 10-year compliance window being offered.
-The same sanctions are already in place that Obama plans to use if Iran violates the agreement.

 When we point fingers at Obama’s failure to come up with a strategy to deal with ISIS we shouldn’t be thinking about the best tactics for killing radicals.
 Killing radicals is easy.
 We have already proved that.
 The real problem and one we will never have a foolproof strategy for is how to kill their beliefs.